RottingSunflower/RottingSunflower/README.md

 <p align="center">
-  This is the main Account And Feel free to add me in PonyTown / Roblox! : 3 Feel free to my friend also!
+  This is the main Account And Feel free to add me in PonyTown / Roblox! : 3 Feel free to be my friend also!

 • Check My StrawPage : 3
 • Likes Astrology / Planets